Yui-H8/Datacamp/Python_Introduction to Polars.md

 ```
 *Correct, you can create a Series of the brand names by passing a single column name inside square brackets.
 The output of .select() is always a DataFrame.*
 ### Subsetting a DataFrame with bracket notation
+1. Print the "brand", "model" and "price" columns (in that order) using bracket notation.